Chipping (climbing): Proponents

 Even though it is generally accepted that chipping is a bad practice, some climbing areas allow it.
 Some climbers in areas such as Riggins, Idaho have accepted the use of chipping for the creation of new routes.
 Those who support chipping in these select few climbing areas accept this practice because the area's rock face is blank and climbs would be physically impossible without manufactured holds.
 The general consensus in these areas seems to be that the common belief against chipping is less important than having areas to climb.

 Opposition

-According to climbing community polls, the large majority of climbers have a negative view on chipping.
-In fact, some are so vehemently opposed that they state they would take violent action against an individual who was chipping.
 One of the main arguments against chipping is that as climbers try to push their limits and find harder routes to climb, chipped routes lower the difficulty and possibly ruin a route that could have been an interesting climb to a better climber.
 To some, like climbing guide book author Stewart Green, chipped routes reflect "egotism, selfishness, and mediocrity."
 According to Dave Graham there is a limited amount of climbable rock in the world and that by manufacturing a route it is impossible to ever put the rock back to its natural state.